 Library computers may be used by visitors with guest credentials.
 Guest credentials can be issued by the ID & Privileges Office as well as all circulation desks.
 See Library Computers for more Information.

-Use of Library workstations is subject to the terms of the Library's policy on Acceptable Use of Electronic Resources and the University's Eligibility and Acceptable Use Policy for Information Technology.
+Use of Library computers is subject to the terms of the Library's policy on Acceptable Use of Electronic Resources and the University's Eligibility and Acceptable Use Policy for Information Technology.

-Alumni of the University do not need GNet IDs, as they may claim their Alumni CNet ID which will provide access to the University wireless network while on campus.
+*Alumni of the University do not need guest credentials, as they may create a CNet ID which will provide access to the University wireless network while on campus.

 Attendees of Library meetings, symposia, or other events that require wireless access may receive a Meeting ID which would allow them to access the internet during the duration of the event by connecting to the "uchicago" wireless network.